lyndon025/playtested/src/content/article/2023-03-01-an-innovative-turn-based-combat-with-mechs--first-impressions---phantom-brigade.md

 ---
-title: "An innovative turn-based combat with Mechs! | First Impressions - Phantom Brigade"
+author: lyndonguitar
+category: Review
-description: "Set in a dystopian future, the game puts players in the shoes of a team of customizable mech pilots fighting against a powerful military.
-This team is the titular Phantom Brigade."
+description: Set in a dystopian future, the game puts players in the shoes of a team of customizable mech pilots fighting against a powerful military.
+This team is the titular Phantom Brigade.
+featured: false
 pubDate: 2023-03-01
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "phantom-brigade"]
+tags:
-featured: false
+- taptap
+- phantom-brigade
-thumb: "/images/reviews/2023-03-01-an-innovative-turn-based-combat-with-mechs--first-impressions---phantom-brigade-0.avif"
+thumb: /images/reviews/2023-03-01-an-innovative-turn-based-combat-with-mechs--first-impressions---phantom-brigade-0.avif
+title: An innovative turn-based combat with Mechs! | First Impressions - Phantom Brigade
 ---

 <div class="gallery">